Campanula pendula

 Campanula pendula is a species of flowering plant in the family Campanulaceae.
 It is native to the North Caucasus of Russia.
 It is a herbaceous perennial plant growing to 30–60 cm tall.
-The leaves are cordate to lanceolate in shape with biserrated edges.
+The leaves are cordate to lanceolate in shape with biserrate edges.
 The flowers are nodding, bell-shaped, 3–5 cm long, creamy white, produced in arching panicles from early summer to early autumn.